MileHacker Logo

 Braga The North, Portugal Travel Guide

-Braga sits in the northwest of Portugal, a significant part of the Minho province.
-This region, known for its lush, green landscapes, often contrasts with the drier south of the country.
-Located approximately 55 kilometers (34 miles) north of Porto, Portugal's second-largest city, Braga benefits from good connectivity while holding its distinct identity.
+Braga is located in the northwest of Portugal, a significant part of the Minho province.
+This region, known for its lush, green landscapes, often contrasts with the drier south of the nation.
+Situated about 55 kilometers (34 miles) north of Porto, Portugal's second-largest city, Braga benefits from good connectivity while holding its separate identity.

 A City of Contrasts